VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-1/README.md

 # Week one:
-At the of the week one, We have learned:
+At the end of the week one, We have learned:
 - What is a Full-Stack Web Developer
 - Setting up Our Development Environment: Git and Node
 - Control version using Github